 Ministry alpha identifiers are on the OCG intranet under Chart of Accounts/Current Client Listing (government access only).

 In the event a voucher is repeatedly rejected, a copy of the voucher may be sent to the Manager, Financial Reporting and Advisory Services, OCG for assistance in clearing the item.

-Where a central agency is recovering costs under a specifically assigned STOB, the receiving client's account combination will be charged with an appropriate STOB specified for that purpose.
-For example, recoveries under STOB 8809, Operating Costs Recovered would be charged by the receiving client to STOB 5798, Internal Transfers/Recoveries.
+Where a centralized management support service is recovering costs under a specifically assigned STOB, the ministry receiving the charges should use the appropriate STOB specified for that purpose.
+For example, recoveries under STOB 8859 Centralized Mgmt Support Service Recovered, would be charged by the receiving client to STOB 5901, Legal Services.

-All exceptions to the STOB matching rules must be cleared with Financial Reporting and Advisory Services, OCG.
+All exceptions must be cleared with Financial Reporting and Advisory Services, OCG.

 Inter-Ministry Transfer Errors